 Exploring CQRS and Event Sourcing: A journey into high scalability, availability, and maintainability with Windows Azure

 I can't stress enough how good this book is!
 This free e-book is hands down the single best Event Sourcing resource available right now.
-It covers a team's journey to CQRS and Event Sourcing in a very detailed fashion with plenty of code examples and explanations of every decision.
+It covers a team's journey to CQRS and Event Sourcing in a detailed fashion with plenty of code examples and explanations of every decision.
 All of the code used in the book is available on GitHub.

 Event Storming